 Her voice is flat.
 Droning on like she is completely bored.
 How can she be so...cold?
 I watch as a line of soldiers with guns are lined up on a balcony above the platform.
 The Inspector stands to the side, holding a handheld mic.
 “71,448E report.”

 The person at the end of the line steps forward to the space between the two parallel lines.
 I cannot see their face, but the person across from them looks like they are going to be sick.
 Bang!
-71,448E crumbles, a hand stretched forth to the person before them.
-I can see the other shudder, horrified by what they have just had to witness.
+71,448E crumbles, a hand stretched out to the person in front of them.
+I can see the person shudder, horrified by what they have just had to witness.
 I stare, petrified, as I watch 71,448E’s shirt turn red.

 The Inspector barely even looks up.
 “71,448D report.”